openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/01-creating-an-initial-project.md

 to build a new example application in Ruby.
 ```

-Switch to the _Dashboard_ and login to the OpenShift web console using the
+Now switch to the _Dashboard_ and login to the OpenShift web console using the
 same credentials you used above.

 ![Web Console Login](../../assets/intro-openshift/fis-deploy-app/01-web-console-login.png)

-This should leave you at the list of projects you have access to.
+This should take you to the list of projects you have access to.
 As we only
 created the one project, all you should see is ``fuselab``.

 ![List of Projects](../../assets/intro-openshift/fis-deploy-app/01-list-of-projects.png)

-Click on ``fuselab `` and you should be left at the _Overview_ page for
+Click on ``fuselab `` to be taken to the project _Overview_ page for ``fuselab``.
-the project.

 ![Project Overview](../../assets/intro-openshift/fis-deploy-app/01-project-overview.png)